iohkedu/cardano-education-program/README.md

 # Cardano Education Program

-The Cardano education program repository contains materials, resources, and documentation designed for an educational focus on Cardano.
+The Cardano Education Program (CEP) provides essential resources and documentation to help anyone learn about the Cardano blockchain.

-This set of courses and standalone modules has been designed to support a self-paced learning journey, allowing the learner to progress at their own pace.
+This collection of courses and standalone modules is designed to support a self-paced learning journey, allowing individuals to master the material at their own speed.

-These material is under development and it's intended for learning purposes only
+Please note that these educational materials are currently under development and are intended solely for learning purposes.

 ---